 While integrity is more of a quality than a skill, it can still be developed over time.
 To identify your personal strengths related to integrity, here are several examples of attributes related to integrity:

-Gracious.
 Those with integrity are gracious when others provide assistance.
-They express gratitude and recognize achievements for people they work with.
+They express gratitude and recognize the achievements of the people they work with.
 To demonstrate gratitude, always be sure to say “thank you” when someone does you a favor, helps you or takes time out of their schedule for you.
 Take time to send a follow-up email after an interview, phone call or meeting.

-Respectful.
 People with integrity value other people by showing them respect at work.
-They do their best to be on time to meetings, meet project deadlines and keep people’s feelings in mind.
+They do their best to be on time for meetings, meet project deadlines and keep others’ feelings in mind.
 You can demonstrate this trait by exercising punctuality, care with your words and careful consideration of people’s ideas.

 What does integrity mean in the workplace?

 In a workplace setting, acting with integrity often means demonstrating your core values in all efforts.
 Here are a few behaviors that show integrity:

 Being open and honest when communicating with others